-- Control over private property: While Area Plans provide guidance for land development, they cannot dictate the specifics of what private property owners do with their land as long as it follows City of Madison ordinances. - Guaranteeing specific outcomes: Area Plans can help guide a community's future, but they can't guarantee specific results.
-Things like changes in the economy or new technologies can affect the success of a plan and how long it takes to put into action. - Addressing all community needs: Area Plans are typically broad in scope and may not address every concern of a community.
+- Control over private property: While Area Plans provide guidance for land development, they cannot dictate the specifics of what private property owners do with their land as long as it follows City of Madison ordinances. - Guaranteeing specific outcomes: Area Plans can provide a vision for the future of a community, but they cannot guarantee specific outcomes.
+External and changing factors such as economic conditions, demographic changes, and technological advancements can impact the success of a plan and the implementation timeframe. - Addressing all community needs: Area Plans are typically broad in scope and may not address every concern of a community.
 Some issues may require additional City, State, or National action beyond what is included in the plan.